ChengaFEI/forest-carbon-simulator/README.md

 Current Stands Condition:
 This stand consists of 41 trees, among which 27 trees are in fair/good growing conditions.
 Over half of them are Ash trees.
 The age class of the current stand is diversified, ranging from 2.4 - 56 years old.
 According to the Growth Dominance Coefficient, the stand is in the fourth phase -- the reverse growth dominance -- where smaller trees contribute more to the total stand growth.

+### Possibility of Broader Application
+The program encapsulates functions of calculating the wood mass, carbon sink, and the biodiversity index for arbitrary forest datasets after arbitrary years of simulation.
+It also offers the procedures to pre-process excel/csv files and load the data, and the procedures to plot simulation results in a 3d fashion.
+This simulator can be used as a reference for designing the forest landscape or managing the silviculture treatments.